We had 41mm of rainfall across our area from 1 to 28 February 2016, which is 79 per cent of the 131-year monthly average.

 The diagram below shows the rainfall and levels of water in the rivers, reservoirs and underground in our area, for the last month.

-- Groundwater levels rose at many boreholes during the month but at the end of the month most sites were at Below Normal levels for the time of year.
+- Groundwater levels rose at many boreholes during the month except in the Cotswolds where levels started going down.
+At the end of the month most sites were at Below Normal levels for the time of year.

-- Flows were below their long term averages for most of January but many did rise in response to the heavy mid and end of month rainfall.
-At the end of January some were at or above their long term averages but many were still below.
+- Flows were still below their long term averages for most of February.
 The Teddington Target Flow remained at 800 Ml/d during the month in agreement with the EA.